Residential Activation Fund

 - a company registered in Australia, and

-Eligible developers and landowners can submit detailed, costed applications for eligible trunk and essential infrastructure projects to facilitate residential housing developments.
+Eligible developers and landowners can submit detailed, costed applications for eligible trunk and essential infrastructure projects to facilitate housing developments.
 Projects must:

 Key documents

-- Program guidelines (
+- Round 2 program guidelines (

-- Funding agreement sample templates will be available shortly
+249.6 KB) - Funding agreement sample templates:

 Further information